 - Uninterruptible power supplies

-An up to date list can be found on the Enhanced Capital Allowance website, a link to which is provided in the external links section at the bottom of the page.
+An up to date list can be found on the Enhanced Capital Allowance Scheme (external link).

 All businesses which pay UK corporation or income tax are eligible, irrespective of size, sector or location.

 Capital allowances enable businesses to write off the capital cost of purchasing plant and machinery such as cars, computers, boilers and motors against their taxable profits.
 The general rate of capital allowances is 25% per year on a reducing balance basis.

 For example if a business purchases a new boiler for £1,000, it could claim capital allowances of £250 (25% of £1,000) against the taxable profits of the period of investment.
 Assuming the company pays corporation tax at 30% the effect of the capital allowance for spending on the boiler in the period of investment would be to reduce the business's tax bill by £75 (30% of £250).

 However, if the business invested the same amount in an energy saving boiler from the Energy Technology Product List, it could claim a 100% capital allowance of £1000 against the taxable profits of the year of investment.
 Again, assuming that the company pays corporation tax at 30% the effect of the first year allowance would be to reduce the business's tax bill by £300 (30% of £1,000).